Visiting the Botanics and Staying Safe

 With 70 acres to explore and a history dating back 350 years, there is much to see at the Royal Botanic Garden Edinburgh.
 Find out more.

 Yes.
-Entry at the west side of the Garden is through the gate on Arboretum Place, 100 metres south of the main John Hope Gateway entrance.
-Signs on Arboretum Place will direct you there.
+Entry on the west side of the Garden on Arboretum Place is through the Gateway Visitor Centre.
 Entry at the east side of the Garden is through the usual entrance on Inverleith Row.

 Health and Safety Measures